 - Up to three ACE Student Learning Outcomes 4-10 may be satisfied by work in one subject area.

 - ACE Student Learning Outcomes must be satisfied by work in at least three subject areas.

 - No ACE course may satisfy more than one ACE Student Learning Outcome in a student’s program.

 - If an ACE course addresses two ACE Student Learning Outcomes, the student decides which one of the two Outcomes the course will satisfy in that student’s program.

 - Every ACE course will reinforce at least one of the following as appropriate for the discipline and as identified by the department offering the course: Writing, Oral Communication, Visual Literacy, Historical Perspectives, Mathematics and Statistics, Critical Thinking, Teamwork, Problem Solving, Ethics, Civics, Social Responsibility, Global Awareness, or Human Diversity.

-ACE courses are identified in course descriptions by the ACE symbol followed by the Student Learning Outcome number(s) that they fulfill.
+ACE courses are identified in course descriptions by the Student Learning Outcome number(s) that they fulfill.
 See the ACE website at: http://ace.unl.edu for the most current information and the most recently certified courses.